OpenArabicPE/authority-files/README.md

     + example 1
         * we have: `<ref resp="#pAM" target="https://gpa.eastview.com/crl/mena/newspapers/msbh" xml:lang="und-Latn">online 1899-1900</ref>`
         * we want: `<bibl><date type="onset">1899</date>-<date type="terminus">1900</date></bibl>`
-- [ ] support full URLs in `@ref` in the XSLT linking entity names to authority files.
-    + add param whether to output private URI scheme or full URLs

 - [ ] ambiguous matches for referenced periodicals
     + the problem concerns important journals with minor competitors of the same name
     + references do not include spatial information